Westminster Energy, Environment & Transport Forum

 Online

-This conference will examine next steps for mitigating flooding risks and building longer-term resilience into flood management in England.
+This conference will examine next steps for mitigating flooding risks, tackling coastal erosion and building longer-term resilience into flood management in England.

-Scheduled to follow the planned publication of the Environment Agency’s National assessment of flood and coastal erosion risk in England 2024, it will be a timely opportunity for stakeholders and policymakers to discuss the development of a consistent and detailed national system for anticipating flooding.
+Following the publication of the Environment Agency’s National assessment of flood and coastal erosion risk in England 2024 in December, it will be a timely opportunity for stakeholders and policymakers to discuss the development of a consistent and efficient national system for anticipating flooding.

-Delegates will assess the Government’s wider policy priorities for managing and mitigating flood risks, including how the new Floods Resilience Taskforce should coordinate preparation and resilience in its work.
+Delegates will also assess the Government’s wider policy priorities for managing and mitigating flood risks, and the role of the new Floods Resilience Taskforce, including improving preparedness, and enhancing monitoring systems and strengthening resilience, as the Environmental Audit Committee’s Flood resilience in England inquiry progresses.

 With the new Government looking to accelerate housebuilding through the Planning and Infrastructure Bill, it will also be timely opportunity to discuss priorities for building flood resilience into new property developments.
 Further sessions will also consider the way forward for tackling risks of surface water flooding, including the detrimental impact of some new building developments and how unmanaged growth of impermeable surfaces could be reversed.

-We are pleased to include keynote sessions with: Julie Foley, Director, Flood Risk Strategy and National Adaptation, EA; Edmund Beard, Assistant Policy Director, NIC; Tom Josephs, Fiscal Member, Budget Responsibility Committee, OBR; and Prof Ivan Haigh, Professor, Costal Oceanography, University of Southampton.
+We are pleased to include keynote sessions with: We are pleased to include keynote sessions with: Julie Foley, Director, Flood Risk Strategy and National Adaptation, EA; Edmund Beard, Assistant Policy Director, NIC; Tom Josephs, Fiscal Member, Budget Responsibility Committee, OBR; Fiona Barbour, Co-Chair, Nature and Resilience Community Advisory Board, Institution of Civil Engineers; and Prof Ivan Haigh, Professor, Costal Oceanography, University of Southampton.

 Overall, areas for discussion include:

-• flood risk mapping and forecasting: developing a nationally-consistent mapping system - anticipating risks of flooding - understanding and mitigating the risks posed by climate change - long-term planning - improving clarity and detail of local information and guidance
+• flood risk mapping and forecasting: developing a nationally-consistent mapping system - anticipating risks of flooding and coastal erosion - understanding and mitigating the risks posed by climate change - long-term planning - improving clarity and detail of local information and guidance

 • collaboration and place-based approaches: working with local authorities and community groups - exploring nature-based solutions